jessielw/FrameForge/README.md

 # Image-Generator

-A CLI to generate comparison image sets with
+A CLI to generate comparison image sets utilizing the power of VapourSynth

 ## Usage